bradendubois/do-calculus/documentation/readme_sections/README_3.md

 For information on creating test files, see ``Regression Tests``.

-### Decorator Usage

-Decorators are an advanced Python concept relying on its functional programming; it is not heavily used yet in this software.

-For information on decorators, see ``Decorator Usage``.

 ### Source Code Design / Architecture

 An effort has been made to document source code consistently and clearly.
 As well, an emphasis has been made to write *clear*, *readable*, and *robust* code.